tomjuggler/deepseek_operator/README.md

 - MIT License have fun
 - No guarantees, AI wrote the whole thing and I take no responsibility, please check the code there's not much

-- Currently only DeepSeek api is actually working, and it's really slow.
-R1 on OpenRouter does not work.
-Ollama is untested, my laptop cannot handle it ;-)
+- DeepSeek and OpenRouter providers are functional (OpenRouter using Meta-Llama by default)
+- DeepSeek API can be unreliable and slow
+- Ollama remains untested due to hardware requirements

 ## Setup
 - *tested on Python 3.12*